FYS I: How to Read a Poem |

 Description

 This studio symposium joins an exploration of narrative theory (narratology) with workshops where students write and make their own narrative art across different forms and media.
 Narratology is concerned with big questions about storytelling: What are the fundamental concepts of narrative?
 How do narratives work, and how do we process and understand them?
 What are the key differences between alternative narrative forms?
-How do differences in media, genre, and cultural traditions inform how stories are designed and understood?
+How do differences in media, genre, and cultural traditions inform how stories are constructed and understood?
 How have narrative forms changed over time, up to our digital present?
-Even: what is the function of narrative and are we ever outside it?
 Why do we share a common drive to tell stories in and with our making?
-We will read foundational theoretical texts (from Plato to twentieth-century and contemporary authors) and discuss them in relation to mythic, literary, cinematic, graphic, and serial narratives.
+We will read foundational theoretical texts (from Aristotle to twentieth-century and contemporary authors) and discuss them in relation to mythic, literary, cinematic, graphic, serial, and visual art narratives.
 Students will bring new ideas to the studio, where they will develop and complete narrative works individually and collectively.

 |